osrf/gazebo_tutorials/ros_gzplugins/tutorial.md

 ### Adding a plugin to the `<joint>` element

-This is accomplished in the same way as a <tt><link></tt> except the reference name is a joint name.
+This is accomplished in the same way as a `<link>` except the reference name is a joint name.

 # Plugins available in gazebo_plugins

-The following sections document all of the plugins available in the <tt>gazebo_plugins</tt>.
+The following sections document all of the plugins available in the `gazebo_plugins`.
 We suggest you review them in order because more detail is covered in the first couple of plugins and you can learn some of the concepts from the various plugins' documentation.

 The names of each section is derived from the plugin class name.
-For example, "Block Laser" is from the <tt>GazeboRosBlockLaser</tt> class and can be found in the file <tt>gazebo_plugins/src/gazebo_ros_block_laser.cpp</tt>.
+For example, "Block Laser" is from the `GazeboRosBlockLaser` class and can be found in the file `gazebo_plugins/src/gazebo_ros_block_laser.cpp`.

 ''If there are some sections blank, it means that this author got tired of documenting every plugin and you should fill in the area with your experience should you have knowledge and examples of how to use the particular plugin.''